jundalisay/sp/content/en/superphysics/principles/chapter-04.md

 {{< i s="/graphics/tech/pitch.jpg" a="Pixel Pitch" c="The gap between metaphysical objects is like the gap between pixels" >}}

+{{< q a="Timaeus" c="Timaeus by Plato Simplified, Chapter 4" >}}
+The Creator rejoiced when He saw his creation moving and living..The nature of the creation's Idea-being was everlasting.
+But it is impossible to make creation everlasting.
+So He resolved to have a moving image of eternity.
+When He set the order of the heaven, He made this image eternal but moving according to number, while eternity itself rests in unity.
+This image is what we call time.
+{{< /q >}}

 In Modern Physics, this gap is called the Planck length which is a very small distance: 1.616255 × 10−35 meters